 The Wizuda Data Minimisation module comes as standard in both products removing the need to use separate data transformation tools.
 This module enables users to minimise personal data through applying anonymisation, pseudonymisation and/or exclusion techniques in accordance with the GDPR.

 Wizuda also supports the latest encryption technologies for all file share and data transfer operations.

 Apply automatic data retention schedules to reduce storage costs and ensure your organisation is keeping data in accordance with its data protection policy.

 The Accountability principle in Article 5 of the GDPR requires businesses to be able to demonstrate compliant processes.
 Wizuda’s Evidence Based Reporting provides instant visibility over all file sharing and data transfer operations making it easier to pass data protection audits.

 The best way to demonstrate the software’s functionality and capabilities is to experience it yourself.
-Sign up for our free 14-day trial today – no credit card required.
+Speak to a member of the Wizuda team to sign up to a free trial today.